On the existence of Monge maps for the Gromov-Wasserstein problem: Introduction

-Following \cite{memoli2007use}, the Gromov--Wasserstein approach consists in seeking for a map between the two objects of interest that is of low distortion.
-In the case of measures that live in a metric space, this distortion is measured in terms of distances.
-To make it well-posed and symmetric, the problem is relaxed to a superposition of deterministic maps, such as in optimal transport where they are called plans or couplings \cite{santambrogio2015optimal}.
-However, in stark contrast to optimal transport which is a linear programming problem, the formulation of the problems mentioned above falls in the class of quadratic assignment problems \cite{koopmans1957assignment}, which are computationally harder.
-As a consequence, it is not surprising that fewer results are available in the literature, yet some particular instances can be computed in polynomial time \cite{memoli2021gromov}.
-Our interest in this paper is the understanding of the structure of optimal plans for this problem, and in particular when their support is the graph of a map.
-This problem has been put forward by Sturm in \cite[Challenge~3.6]{sturm2012space} and by Mémoli and Needham in \cite[Question~2.14]{MemNeedham22}.
+Following \cite{memoli2007use}, the Gromov--Wasserstein approach consists in seeking for a correspondence between two metric measure spaces, called transport plan, or coupling \cite{santambrogio2015optimal}, that is of lowest distortion.
+In general, transport plans may not be deterministic: a point can be paired with (or transported to) several points of the other space, and conversely.
+A natural question is thus to ask for conditions under which \emph{optimal} transport plans for the Gromov--Wasserstein problem can be guaranteed to be deterministic, that is to be supported on the graph of a map from one space to the other.
+This problem has been put forward by \citeauthor{sturm2012space} \cite[Challenge~3.6]{sturm2012space} and by \citeauthor{MemNeedham22} \cite[Question~2.14]{MemNeedham22}.
+However, in contrast to optimal transport, which is a linear programming problem, the formulation of the Gromov--Wasserstein problem falls in the class of non-convex quadratic assignment problems \cite{koopmans1957assignment}, whose global optimizers are computationally harder to solve and theoretically harder to characterize.
+As a consequence, it is not surprising that fewer results are available in the literature, though some particular instances can be computed in polynomial time \cite{memoli2023ultrametric}.

-In optimal transport, the fact that the optimization can under mild conditions be reduced to the space of maps has been developed a lot since Brenier's work \cite{brenier1987decomposition} and further generalized by McCann \cite{mccann2001polar}.
-Brenier's result essentially states that for the quadratic cost in Euclidean spaces, the optimal coupling is a map which is given by the gradient of a convex function.
-Such results on the structure of optimal plans/maps are of great interest in order to reduce the optimization set \cite{makkuva2020optimal}.
+In optimal transport, the fact that the optimization can, under mild conditions, be restricted to the space of maps has been developed a lot since \citeauthor{brenier1987decomposition}'s work \cite{brenier1987decomposition} and further generalized by \citeauthor{mccann2001polar} \cite{mccann2001polar}. \citeauthor{brenier1987decomposition}'s result essentially states that, in Euclidean spaces, when the cost function is the squared Euclidean distance and the initial measure has a Lebesgue density, the optimal transport plan is a map that is given by the gradient of a convex function.
+Such results on the structure of optimal plans/maps are of great interest for reducing the optimization set~\cite{makkuva2020optimal}.
+They heavily depend on the choice of the cost function, and the same can be said for the Gromov--Wasserstein problem, as detailed in this work.